vzaccaria/aos-playground/code/os-linux/demos/vm-memalloc/readme.md

 100000000-17fffffff : PCI Bus 0000:00
 ```

 If you start the module, it will print some information around the current Zones, Address ranges.
 It will then allocate a few pages with both vmalloc and kmalloc.
+Note that addresses might change arbitrarily:
 ```
 [   26.081186] memalloc: loading out-of-tree module taints kernel.
 [   26.195561] Memory Zones for NUMA Node 0: